consbio/mbgl-renderer/README.md

 ## Development

-Use `yarn watch` to start up a file watcher to recompile ES6 files in `src/` to ES5 files that are executable in Node in `dist/`.
+Use `npm run watch` to start up a file watcher to recompile ES6 files in `src/` to ES5 files that are executable in Node in `dist/`.
 These are compiled using `babel`.

 ## Testing

 Tests are run using `jest`.
-Right now, our coverage is not great, and tests only exercise the core functionality of the render function.
+Right now, our coverage is not great and tests only exercise the core functionality of the render function.

 Tests require a valid Mapbox API token.
 Set this in `.env.test` file in the root of the repository: